grandadmiral-thrawn/metQC/_posts/2015-02-03-min_max_checks.markdown

 |2014-02-02 | 7.536  | 7.536  | 14:40 | 14:38 |1.516 | 1.516 | 22:20 | 22:13 |

 * On the December 9th value, it appears that the minimums observed by Portal and the minimum of the five minutes are about fifteen minutes earlier than the actual daily minimum, which was 6.295.
 This is within a tenth of a degree of the five minute minimum, however.

+* On 2014-08-26, the CENMET 450 probe is changed and duplicate dew points are generated, which cases an error in the maximum values.
+Removal of this day

 #### CENMET 450: DIFFERENCES BETWEEN FIVE-MINUTE MAX AND DAILY MAX FOR RELATIVE HUMIDITY.